U.S. ignored appeals for Syria chemical arms proof - Russia

 The opposition Syrian National Coalition said Sellstrom's report implicated Assad and showed that "urgent action, including a referral of the situation in Syria to the International Criminal Court, must be taken to ensure that those responsible for atrocities are held to account."

-The report says that there were "military helicopters or airplane overflights" at the time of what Washington said was a chemical attack in Aleppo on April 13.
-It also referred to reports that a likely gas attack in Saraqeb on April 29 may have involved helicopter activity.
+Sellstrom's report says that there were "military helicopters or airplane overflights" at the time of what Washington said was a chemical attack in Aleppo on April 13.
+The report also referred to reports that a likely gas attack in Saraqeb on April 29 may have involved helicopter activity.

-Earlier on Monday, U.N.
-Secretary-General Ban Ki-moon said the fighting in Syria must cease before political negotiations on a transitional government can begin.
+Earlier on Monday U.N.
+Secretary-General Ban Ki-moon said the fighting in Syria must cease before political negotiations on a transitional government can commence.

 "We must have a cessation of hostilities before we begin political dialogue on Syria in Geneva," Ban told reporters in New York.
 "This fighting must stop."